alexbelgium/hassio-addons/portainer/DOCS.md

 ## Reset database
 Just change the password in your addon options and the database will be reset

+## Timeout of 60s
+The addon includes a very long timeout.
+However, if you use another layer of proxy such as the addon nginx proxy manager, it will default to a timeout of 60s.
+You'll have to adapt the proxy layer to increase timeout.
+More details here : https://github.com/portainer/portainer/issues/2953#issuecomment-1235795256

 ## Further reference
 - Here is a full guide on using it : https://codeopolis.com/posts/beginners-guide-to-portainer/